Lokks/osmaboardbt/README.md

 Core differences:

 - DuckDB + quackosm is used instead of PostgreSQL + Postgis
-- Db data transformations is managed by dbt
+- Db data transformations (at least final ones) are managed by dbt

 ## Disk usage